 Amazingly, I have put orders in to PCBWay on a Monday and had the boards in my hands in California on Friday.

-I have shared these four designs on PCBWay, and you can order them directly using the following links:
+I have shared this PCB design on PCBWay, and you can order it directly using the following link:

-PV module version (EMR): TBA

-PV module version (SSR): TBA

-PV cell version (EMR): TBA

-PV cell version (SSR): TBA
+**To be added**

 Alternately, you can order PCBs from OSH Park (or anywhere else) by uploading the ZIP archive of the Gerber files, which are found in the GitHub repository:

-IV_Swinger/PCB/<variant>/Gerber/*.zip
+IV_Swinger/PCB/IV_Swinger_2_module/Gerber/*.zip

 Soon, I hope to find someone who wants to sell individual PCBs on EBay (possibly in kits, that include all the other parts too).